overspend1/endcord/README.md

 To add default emoji in message just type its name or alias, like this: `:thumbs_up:`
 For now, there is no emoji assist, but it is planned.
 Emoji names can be found [here](https://unicode.org/emoji/charts/full-emoji-list.html) and aliases [here](https://www.webfx.com/tools/emoji-cheat-sheet/).

+# s/ replacements with regex
+Type `s/old/new` as a message and send it to edit your last message by replacing `old` with `new`.
+Note that this is using regex.
+And is very simmilar to how sed works.
+Features other than full regex support:
+- Full regex support
+- Append `/g` to repeat for all matches
+- Append `/i` to enable case-insensitive search
+- `&` in the replacement portion represents the entire matched pattern from the search portion.
+- `\NUMBER` in the replacement portion represents capture groups in the search portion

 # Tabs
 Tabs are "pinned" channels in channel cache, and are counted in channel cache limit.